Tips to Perfect Your Sales Handover Process

 Who should own the sales handoff process?

-While both sales and customer success are involved, one person needs ultimate accountability – typically a RevOps or Customer Success Operations leader.
+While both sales and customer success are involved, one person needs ultimate accountability - typically a RevOps or Customer Success Operations leader.
 This owner ensures the process is documented, monitors metrics, facilitates improvement discussions, and resolves conflicts between teams.
-Without clear ownership, handoffs become everyone’s responsibility, which means they’re nobody’s responsibility.
+Without clear ownership, handoffs become everyone’s responsibility, which means they are nobody’s responsibility.

 Can you automate sales handoffs, or do they need to be manual?

-The best approach combines automation with human touchpoints.
-Automate the administrative pieces – triggering tasks, copying information between systems, scheduling meetings, sending confirmations.
 Keep the human elements for relationship building, complex problem-solving, and reading between the lines of what customers really need.
 Pure automation feels cold; pure manual process introduces errors.
 Find the balance.

 Even without dedicated customer success, you need a structured handoff process.
 The receiving team might be support, implementation, or even senior sales members wearing multiple hats.
 The principles remain the same: document everything, set clear expectations, maintain momentum, and ensure customers never feel abandoned.
 As you grow, this foundation makes adding customer success much smoother.